DevJSter/StealthPass-Docs/Readme.md

    - Encrypt the public key using the `fhevmjs` SDK.

 3. **Data Storage**:
-   - The encrypted holder address is stored on Avax Fuji.
+   - The encrypted holder address is stored on EDU Chain.
    - Ciphertext is stored on-chain on Inco L1 via Hyperlane SDK.

 4. **QR Code Generation**: